 The topics here are architectural considerations.
 In a nutshell, architecture is a type of design where the focus is quality attributes and wide(er) scope whereas design focuses on functional requirements and more localized concerns.
-There is another design section for detail oriented decisions.
+There is another design section for detail-oriented decisions.

 Designed for microservices that can be dockerized and deployed within containers.

-Base on pure HTTP without JavaEE as it has too many problems and is declining.
+Based on pure HTTP without JavaEE as it has too many problems and is declining.

-How to handler distributed transaction in microservices.
+How to handle distributed [transactions] in microservices.

 All components are designed as plugins and the framework is easy to be extended and customized.

 Can be integrated with existing applications to protect investment over the years for your organization.